 A. Inner and Outer Layers

 The shape, pliability, and resiliency of the red blood cell are largely determined by its membrane.
 The structure of this membrane is illustrated in Figure 1-3.
 It is a lipid sheath, just two molecules thick, consisting of closely packed phospholipid molecules.
 The various surface lipids are in constant motion, forming microdomains or "rafts," which play important physiologic roles.
-The external surface of the membrane is rich in phosphatidylcholine, sphingomyelin, and glycolipid, whereas the inner layer is largely phosphatidylserine, phosphatidylethanolamine, and phosphatidylinositol. ...
+The external surface of the membrane is rich in phosphatidylcholine, sphingomyelin, and glycolipid, whereas the inner layer is largely phosphatidylserine, phosphatidylethanolamine, and phosphatidylinositol.
+This asymmetry ...